R-Morgan/NGramCrackers/README.md

 Unfortunately, many of the most well-known programmes in my AppLing circles are [non-Free]( https://www.gnu.org/philosophy/free-sw.html), which is not the same as *gratis*.
-This is to say that the copyright holders have not published the source code with the binaries that they distribute.
-For instance, MonoconcPro's
+This is to say that the copyright holders have likely not published the source code -- or if they have, without the freedom to modify and distribute the source code.

+Publishing source code and permitting modification and redistribution has several advantages over the proprietary model.
+First, others can study the source to *understand* how the programme does what it does.
+Second, other users can implement new features or otherwise extend the programme.
+The developer(s) can then choose to accept or reject the proposed change or extension.
+The dev(s) then has been saved work!
+Finally, publishing the source code saves everyone work.
+Another programmer can then build on previously done work.
+Thus, the species does not have to keep reinventing the wheel, as it were.

-language of implementation is not readily acertained, much less the source code.
+In Applied Linguistics, though, there is much we can't be sure about in the common software for corpus-based analytics.
+For instance, MonoconcPro's language of implementation is not readily  acertained, much less the source code.
 Similarly, AntConc, which is provided gratis and written in Perl (as far as I know), does not ship with the source!
 If this has changed, I'd love to know.

 As a Free software user, programmer, and advocate, this frustrated me to no end because the programmes simply did not  do all of what I wished, and there was